 Grounding is a term we hear a lot around the topics of meditation, martial arts and several other spiritual or esoteric topics.
 So, what does it mean?
 What is grounding?

 What is Grounding

-Mental health clinicians use term grounding and grounding techniques in a different way.
-They use these terms to describe mental anchoring strategies.
+Mental health clinicians use term grounding and grounding techniques.
+However, they use these terms to describe mental anchoring strategies.
 These are practical tactics that help people regulate emotions.
 The mental anchor keeps someone from slipping into undesirable thoughts and emotions.

 So, in the mental health arena, almost anything engaging the senses or attention has the potential for becoming a mental anchor.
 In fact, most are practical ways to help you become more present.
 When you are present, it keeps you from fixating on negative thoughts and emotions.
 We won’t go into these more clinical applications.
 Our interest is in methods that expand awareness.

 Connecting All Three Parts of Our Essence

 Body ― We are part of nature, the Earth.
 Everything material that makes up our body comes from the Earth.
 Nature is part of our essence.
 We can resonate with the vibrational frequency of the Earth.

 Spirit ― Our Spirit, Soul, or Observer isn’t material but certainly exists.
 The Observer connects to our body via the thread of consciousness.
 The Observer is the person you talk to inside your head.
 It’s the person who experiences your dreams when we sleep.
 So, the goal of grounding exercises is to connect the body, mind, and spirit.